1.12 Sacrifices and Offerings (459-499)

 “But this is the new covenant I will make with the people of Israel on that day, says Yahweh: I will put my laws in their minds so they will understand them, and I will write them on their hearts so they will obey them.
 I will be their God, and they will be my people.
 And they will not need to teach their neighbors, nor will they need to teach their family, saying, ‘You should know Yahweh.’
 For everyone, from the least to the greatest, will already know me.
 And I will forgive their wrongdoings, and I will never again remember their sins….”
 This is the heart of the issue, the definition of the New Covenant: coming to really understand the mind of God, to be one with it, to be so familiar with what our Father thinks that doing His will becomes second nature.
 A schoolchild learns his A-B-Cs.
 A young musician practices his scales until he’s blue in the face.
 Why?
 So they can utilize these tools without having to think about them.
 Did Shakespeare agonize over how to form an “A” with his pen?
 Did Bach have to calculate how many sharps there are in the key of A?
 Actually, at one time, they did, but we remember their subsequent works because they got beyond these “laws.”
 Their words and music reflect their “understanding” and “knowledge,” that is, their utter and complete familiarity with the “laws” of their craft.
 So don’t misapply the word “obsolete” in the next verse: “When God speaks of a new covenant, it means he has made the first one obsolete.
 It is now out of date and ready to be put aside.”
 (Hebrews 8:7-13 NLT) The word translated “obsolete” (Greek palaioo) means: “pertaining to a point of time preceding another point of time, with an interval of considerable length—‘of long ago.’”
 (Louw & Nida) The Old Covenant is only “obsolete” as musical notes became obsolete to Bach and the English alphabet became so to Shakespeare—something that was learned long ago, now moved to the background of the subconscious, as natural as breathing.

-The writer of the Book of Hebrews (I assume it’s Paul, though I can’t be dogmatic) now uses the symbols latent in the Old Covenant to illuminate Christ’s role as revealed in the New Covenant.
+The writer of the Book of Hebrews (I’ve concluded it’s Apollos, though I can’t be dogmatic) now uses the symbols latent in the Old Covenant to illuminate Christ’s role as revealed in the New Covenant.
 “Now in that first covenant between God and Israel, there were regulations for worship and a sacred tent here on earth.
 There were two rooms in this tent….”
 He goes on to describe what was found in the Holy Place and beyond the veil in the Most Holy Place.
 “When these things were all in place, the priests went in and out of the first room regularly as they performed their religious duties.
 But only the high priest goes into the Most Holy Place, and only once a year [on the Day of Atonement], and always with blood, which he offers to God to cover his own sins and the sins the people have committed in ignorance….”
-Paul has pointed out the fatal flaw in Orthodox Judaism: our sins cannot be covered by “repentance, prayer or good deeds” (though these are all good things, efficacious in maintaining open lines of communication with our God).
+The writer has pointed out the fatal flaw in Orthodox Judaism: our sins cannot be covered by “repentance, prayer or good deeds” (though these are all good things, efficacious in maintaining open lines of communication with our God).
 Atonement can only be achieved through the shedding of innocent blood.
 Yahweh was very clear about this.

 “By these regulations the Holy Spirit revealed that the Most Holy Place was not open to the people as long as the first room and the entire system it represents were still in use.”
 (Hebrews 9:1-2, 6-8 NLT) In the previous chapter, we discussed the temple furnishings, and how each piece instructed us how to approach the Almighty.
 Here we see that the “first room,” the Holy Place, represents the Law.
 The things done there had to be repeated over and over again throughout the year.
 The Holy Place—the Law—was a passageway through which one had to pass to reach the heart of the sanctuary.
 But in the Most Holy Place, the sacrifice was “permanent,” that is, it was done only once during the year.
 (Note that this demonstrates the progressive nature of the seven feasts of Yahweh: the annual cycle, beginning in the spring, is a calendar marking the seven most significant events in God’s plan of redemption, just as the Temple’s layout, furnishings, and service symbolized His plan in non-chronological terms.)
 The inner room, the Most Holy Place, represents the grace of the New Covenant—God’s permanent, once-and-for-all-time provision of atonement for our sin.
 It is the place where we can commune directly with Yahweh—it’s no longer off-limits since the veil forbidding access was torn into two pieces at Christ’s crucifixion.
 The Law (the Holy Place) was never the final destination, though until Yahshua finished His work, it was as far as we could go.
 The High Priest alone was authorized to proceed further.